apotheon/q/README.md

 sitting there staring at you is something you will do right now, and if not, do the next thing instead.

-Another reat thing about task queues that you can rotate that way is that, when you look at the task in the front of the queue, it's always the the task you have neglected the longest.
+Another great thing about task queues that you can rotate that way is that, when you look at the task in the front of the queue, it's always the task you have neglected the longest.
 Because the only way to put off the current item in the queue (as long as you actually use it as a queue) is to move it to the back of the queue, you have to look at every other task currently in the queue